MatthewG006/Plenty-of-plants/DOCUMENTATION.md

 - **The Park & Contest Entry**: The Park is a small, tranquil area that serves as an entry point for the Plant Beauty Contest.
 When a player visits the park, their first plant is displayed.
 Interacting with the plant's chat bubble will prompt them to join a contest.

 - **Plant Beauty Contest**: This is a real-time multiplayer feature where three players are matched into a session.
-    - **Session Management**: A `contest-manager.ts` file handles the logic for finding an open session in the `contestSessions` Firestore collection or creating a new one.
-This logic runs on the client.
+    - **Session Management**: A server action in `src/app/actions/contest-actions.ts` handles the logic for finding an open session in the `contestSessions` Firestore collection or creating a new one.
+This logic runs securely on the server.
     - **Real-Time Updates**: The contest page uses a real-time Firestore listener to update the UI as players join, when the countdown starts, and as votes are cast.
     - **Voting**: Once the session is full, a countdown begins, after which voting opens.
 Players vote for their favorite plant.
     - **Winner & Prize**: When all players have voted, a winner is determined.
 The winning plant is highlighted, and its owner is awarded a special "Red Glitter" cosmetic pack, which can be applied to a plant from the Room page.